MicrosoftDocs/altspace-vr/altspace-vr/tutorials/recording-and-live-streaming.md

 5. Window Match Priority: Match title, otherwise find window of the same executable
 6. Scroll down to Capture Cursor: untick OK

 This should make AltspaceVR show up in OBS.
 Nice!
-Now in OBS goes to File>Settings
+Now in OBS, go to **File > Settings**:

 | Tab | Settings |
 |---|---|